District of Columbia

 Papers shall be on on-going research, completed projects, or applied activities within the fields represented by the member societies of DCCEAS.
 Research proposals or theoretical constructs are not appropriate for this competition.
 Papers must be written in English solely by individual students.

-d.
-Results/outcomes of the project
+4. Results/outcomes of the project, and

-e.
-Significance of the project
+5. Significance of the project.

 The length of the paper is not to exceed 4000 words and shall be formatted according to standard guidelines for publication in a professional journal.
-(Such standard formats are available from your Dean, Department Chair, Advisor, or Librarian.)
+(Such standard formats are available from your Dean, Department Chairman, Advisor, or Librarian.)

 ENTRY PACKAGE

-Each entry package should include:
+Each entry application package should include:

-2. An original paper written in English, complete with a cover page, acknowledgements,
+Part 2.
+An original paper written in English, complete with a cover page, acknowledgements, abstract, introduction, etc., with references, and appendices; and

-1. One copy of the paper that is edited to remove any and all information and references that would give away the identity of the author or his/her institution, advisor, religion, etc. This second 'blind' copy is for the use of the Judges.
+Part 3.
+One copy of the paper that is edited to remove any and all information and references that would give away the identity of the author or his/her institution, advisor, religion, etc. This second 'blind' copy is for the use of the Judges.

-to participating member societies.
+After consultation with Committee members, the Chairman of the DCCEAS Education Committee shall distribute those papers that were submitted directly to DCCEAS to participating member societies.
 In this first stage of the competition, the participating member societies will evaluate student papers that they received directly from the Universities together with those received through DCCEAS, and recommend up to two of their highest ranked papers, one in each category, to be considered by DCCEAS in the second and final stage of the competition.

 All DCCEAS finalists will be commended at the annual Engineers Week Awards Banquet in February, but DCCEAS cash awards will be given only to the first place winner in each category.

-Papers that do not meet the deadlines and requirements for topic and format shall be disqualified.
+NOTE: Papers that do not meet the deadlines and requirements for topic and format shall be disqualified.

 JUDGING